 Every new or existing property that uses our water services must have a water meter.
 We can install one for you free of charge, or you can choose to use your own licensed plumber.
 Meters in multi-level buildings follow different guidelines.
 If you're using water at different locations, you may need a metered standpipe.

-If you prefer, we can install 20mm to 50mm light duty meters free of charge.
+If you prefer, we can install a 20 mm to 50 mm light duty meter free of charge.

-To learn more, read our Water meter policy (138KB) or our Water meter installation guide (945KB).
+To learn more, read our Water meter policy or our Water meter installation guide.

-We don't install meters inside these properties.
-We will install the main meter.
+Note that we don't install meters inside multi-level properties.
+However, we will install the main meter.
+Find out more about meters in multi-level buildings.

 Please apply for a meter 3 weeks before you need water on site.
 You must have a meter on the site before you start building.
 Simply call us on 13 20 92 if you need to use water straight away.